 TOLM Group Selected for the AG&F’s Joe Hogan Hatchery Modernization Project.

-AG&F Joe Hogan Hatchery
+AG&F Joe Hogan Hatchery TOLM Group Engineering and Construction License.

 MORRILTON [Date] – The TOLM Group is proud to announce its partnership with the Arkansas Game and Fish Commission to modernize the Joe Hogan State Fish Hatchery in Lonoke.
 The engineering and design services were provided by ETC Architects and Engineers.
 TOLM is excited to be a part of enhancing this facility’s ability to supply millions of fish for the state’s public lakes and streams.
 This $12.6 million project is expected to be completed by the end of 2024.